Wildfire Smoke

 The Government of British Columbia's Air Quality Subscription Service.
 Email and text message notification services for Air Quality Advisories, Smoky Skies Bulletins, and SO2 Alerts for the Kitimat Pilot Project are available.

-Available for Apple (iOS) and Android devices and is free to download in the App Store and Google Play.
+Available for Apple (iOS) and Android devices and is free to download.

 The Government of British Columbia's interactive map of current air quality including the AQHI data and the PM2.5 data in BC.